SirGsave/SirGsave/README.md

 - 👋 Hi, I’m @SirGsave
-- 🌱 I’m a Data Analytics
+- 🌱 I’m a Data Analytics & Data Scientist
-- 👀 I am always looking to learn and upskill in Tech
+- 👀 I am always looking to learn and upskill in Tech by building capacity
-- 💞️ I’m looking to learn and master Back and Front end development!
+- 💞️ I’m looking to learn and diversify into software development!
 - 📫 Reach me via https://LinkedIn.com/in/godsavekigbu

 <!---